 - Clear and respectful boundaries need to be conveyed to the Directee.
-Spiritual Directors should act at all times in a way that enables the personal and spiritual integrity and wellbeing of the Directee. - A Spiritual Director must work with an awareness of their own limitations of expertise and the boundaries of their role and so will refer the Directee to others where appropriate e.g. a Counsellor. - A Spiritual Director must be aware of the power dynamics of the relationship and keep as their main focus the growth of the Directee. - A Spiritual Director will not ordinarily relate to the Directee in a crossed role or separate context (for example as a friend, colleague or supervisor).
+Spiritual Directors should act at all times in a way that enables the personal and spiritual integrity and wellbeing of the Directee. - A Spiritual Director must work with an awareness of their own limitations of expertise and the boundaries of their role and so will refer the Directee to others where appropriate e.g. a Counsellor. - A Spiritual Director must be aware of the power dynamics of the relationship and keep as their main focus the growth and autonomy of the Directee. - A Spiritual Director will not ordinarily relate to the Directee in a crossed role or separate context (for example as a friend, colleague or supervisor).
 This enables the Directee to be free in sharing whatever they wish and the Director to respond with objectivity and balance; it also avoids any confusion of roles. - Should a situation of conflict arise between Spiritual Director and Directee, this should be managed with grace, listening carefully to the issues raised and aiming to resolve as far as possible the difficulties within the relationship.
 If this is not possible, please see Appendix 6 for more detailed guidance on resolving issues. - A Spiritual Director should never subject a Directee to physical, sexual, psychological, financial, verbal or spiritual abuse or harassment and neither should they tolerate such behaviour from a Directee.
-If either experience such behaviour, they contact the Diocesan Safeguarding Team www.bathandwells.org.uk/safeguarding who are best placed to deal with matters of abuse or harassment confidentially and compassionately. - A Spiritual Director should not touch the Directee unless prompted appropriately by the Directee.
-The Director needs to be aware of the influence they carry in a position of trust and not underestimate the complexities of uninvited touch. - Care needs to be sought not to create unhealthy dependencies for themselves or the person to whom they are offering spiritual direction.
+If either experience such behaviour, they contact the Diocesan Advisor or in some circumstances the Diocesan Safeguarding Team directly. www.bathandwells.org.uk/safeguarding who are best placed to deal with matters of abuse or harassment confidentially and compassionately. - A Spiritual Director should not touch the Directee unless prompted appropriately by the Directee and always then with great care.
+The Director needs to be aware of the influence they carry in a position of trust and not underestimate the complexities of uninvited touch.

-- It is fundamental to respect the rights and dignity of a Directee's individuality regardless of race, views, nationality, gender, language, marital status, sexual orientation, age, disability or any other stance that could highlight difference or cause discrimination. - If the Spiritual Director is an Anglican Priest and required to give absolution to a Directee using the Sacrament of Reconciliation, Canon B29 requires the priest to inform the incumbent of the parish in which they practice that they are exercising this ministry. - There needs to be careful planning for the eventual ending of sessions for whatever reason, or any possible period of sabbatical, with the welfare of the Directee always in mind.
+- Care needs to be sought not to create unhealthy dependencies for themselves or the person to whom they are offering spiritual direction. - It is fundamental to respect the rights and dignity of a Directee's individuality regardless of race, views, nationality, gender, language, marital status, sexual orientation, age, disability or any other stance that could highlight difference or cause discrimination. - If the Spiritual Director is an Anglican Priest and required to give absolution to a Directee using the Sacrament of Reconciliation, Canon B29 must be adhered to see footnote below. - There needs to be careful planning for the eventual ending of sessions for whatever reason, or any possible period of sabbatical, with the welfare of the Directee always in mind.
 If circumstances dictate an ending happens outside this remit (due to illness or sudden situations) a Supervisor and the Bishops' Adviser for Spiritual Direction should be informed.
 As noted in the section on Information Handling, it is the responsibility of Directors to make provision for Directees and the Bishops' Adviser for Spiritual Direction to be notified should something happen to them that prevents them seeing Directees.